 There are luggage restrictions for high-speed trains.
 Here are some of the restrictions:

 - 20 kilos (44 pounds) Luggage – The weight restriction is 20 kilos, similar to the airlines.
 They do not always weigh the luggage.
-But if you are carrying on a lot of luggage, the chances are you will be stopped, especially when the train is overcrowded.
+But if you carry a lot of luggage, you will be stopped, especially when the train is overcrowded.

 - The total size of the 3 dimensions of your luggage should not exceed 130 cm (51 in).
 This equals about a 24″ tall suitcase.
 You may want to consider a smaller suitcase if possible as it will also fit easier above your seat.
 As I have mentioned, these trains are crowded so huge luggage will be tough to travel with.